 Hawkwood’s Seed Festival 19-21 July 2019 Planting Big Ideas!

-“This years focus is on Action, spurred on by the IPCC Report and Inspired by movements like Extinction Rebellion, we no longer have the luxury of just talking about it.”
+“This years focus is on Action, spurred on by the IPCC Report and Inspired by movements like Greta Thunberg inspired student strikes and Extinction Rebellion, we no longer have the luxury of just talking about it – this is an emergency!”

 Musicians, Poets, Artists, Inspiring Eco Speakers, Movers and Shakers and YOU!
 Seed Festival inspires a more intimate and personal connection with our living world and our place within it.